 Program dates and deadlines

-NAU’s Research Experience for Undergraduates program will run June 6th to August 14th, 2024.
-The application deadline has been extended until February 29th, 2024!
+NAU’s Research Experience for Undergraduates program will run May 28 to August 7, 2025.
+The application deadline is February 10, 2025.

 Contacts